saghisharif/saghisharif.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Affiliations.
+Principal Research Engineer at <a href="https://liu.se/en/employee/sagha08" target="_blank">Linköping University</a>, and Co-Founder of <a href="https://fairaidata.com/" target="_blank">Fair AI Data</a>

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: 20190629_115118.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+As a researcher in the field of computer graphics and computational photography, I have a passion for exploring new ways to represent and analyze visual data.
+My research interests include image processing, compressed sensing for visual data, machine learning, and synthetic data generation.
+My expertise are in visual machine learning algorithm, high dynamic range imaging, photo-realistic rendering, compressive imaging, and light fields.

+I am deeply interested by the potential of fair representation learning for enhancing machine learning algorithms and AI systems.
+My aim is to create models that promote inclusivity and ethical decision-making in AI technologies.

+I completed my Postdoc in Computer Graphics and Image Processing Group between 2020-2022, received my PhD from Linköping University in 2020, with a focus on High Dynamic Range Imaging and Light Fields, under the supervision of <a href="https://itn-web.it.liu.se/~jonun48/web/Home.php" target="_blank">Prof. Jonas Unger</a>.
+I received my Master's degree in Computer Graphics from Linköping University in 2013, and my Bachelor's degree in Computer Science from Amirkabir University in Tehran.
+I am always excited to learn and apply new techniques to better understand and improve the way we interact with visual data.